Seeking Human Kindness

 I’d like more of us to think about kindness – the kindnesses we’ve given and received through our lives.
 For some, these memories recall a sense of warmth reminding us we are not alone in this world.
 Studies show that unless we’ve experienced some psychological trauma in our lives, we can cultivate greater kindliness.
 The more I think about the role of kindness in my life – and in the public sphere some key points emerge:

 Kindness is the only pragmatic response at this point in world history.
 Kindness and compassion are essential to our survival on this planet.
 Nearly every social and ecological marker indicates the need for greater balance is urgent.
-Suicides and depression are at all-time highs.
 The U.S now has the greatest income inequality in the developed world.
 And the inevitable impacts of climate change will need local and global responses that will stretch our definitions of responsibility and generosity to new levels.

 Small acts of kindness may not save the planet, but they bind us to our common humanity.
 They help create a world that enables the flourishing of our most generous instincts.
 While this may seem impossible, even absurd, when looking through the lens of today’s headlines, without a new worldview we’re preparing for more of the same, or likely, worse.